List of MPs for constituencies in the East Midlands region 2010–2015

-This is a list of members of Parliament (MPs) elected to the House of Commons of the United Kingdom in the East Midlands region by constituencies for the Fifty-Fifth Parliament of the United Kingdom (2010 to present).
+This is a list of members of Parliament (MPs) elected to the House of Commons of the United Kingdom in the East Midlands region by constituencies for the Fifty-Fifth Parliament of the United Kingdom (2010 to 2015).

 It includes both MPs elected at the 2010 general election, held on 6 May 2010, and those subsequently elected in by-elections.